PavorZero/MEI/README.md

 - distintctmei.py: Compares lists to identify different or missing names.

 🔧 Requirements
-Python 3.8+ and the following libraries: pandas, openpyxl, rapidfuzz Suggested requirements.txt:
+Python 3.8+ and the following libraries:
 - pandas
 - openpyxl
 - rapidfuzz